Skip to main content

 - Units

-When the optional element is declared directly on the type, prefix it with the alias of the namespace that declares it.
+When the optional property is declared directly on the base type from a foreign namespace, prefix it with that namespace's alias (e.g., di: for Device Integration):

 instances: